-He has also personally argued ten federal appeals across the Second, Fourth, Ninth, Federal, and D.C.
+He has also personally argued eleven federal appeals across the Second, Fourth, Fifth, Ninth, Federal, and D.C.
 Circuits—including once arguing three separate appeals in just four days.
 He has been counsel in over 30 other appeals raising matters from FOIA and the APA to constitutional rights and statutory construction.

 As Deputy Associate Attorney General, Mr. McCotter oversaw DOJ’s Civil Appellate and Federal Programs branches, which are responsible for defending nearly all major litigation against the federal government.
 He formulated litigation strategy for high-profile administrative and constitutional matters involving the Environmental Protection Agency, Federal Election Commission, Department of Commerce, Food & Drug Administration, Equal Employment Opportunity Commission, Department of Homeland Security, and Department of Education, among others.

 During his three years as a federal trial attorney in the Eastern District of Virginia’s “Rocket Docket,” Mr. McCotter won the Attorney General’s Award for Distinguished Service, was lead counsel in a multi-million-dollar trial, argued dozens of dispositive motions on matters ranging from administrative law to intellectual property, and first-chaired over 30 depositions, including a dozen expert witnesses.

 During his DOJ tenures, Mr. McCotter also assisted with the confirmations of two Supreme Court justices and over a dozen lower-court judges.